krgamestudios/TurtleGUI/README.md

 ## Outline

-TurtleGUI requires SDL2, SDL_image and SDL_ttf.
+TurtleGUI requires SDL2, SDL2_image and SDL2_ttf.
 Other than that, it should be a self contained package.

+## Contents

+* Image - For loading and rendering an image to the screen
+* Button - For on-screen buttons that can be clicked
+* TextLine - For rendering a single line of text to the screen
+* TextBox - A collection of TextLines, and utilities for managing them
+* TextField - For inputting text, rendered to the screen
+* Vector2 - I don't know where else to put this

 ## Copyright

-Copyright (c) 2013-2016 Kayne Ruse
+Copyright (c) 2013-2018 Kayne Ruse

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.